MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 2.	**Corporate onboarding site:** A place for new hires to visit to get the information they need and make the connections they want to successfully onboard to the organization.

 > [!NOTE]
 > The corporate new hire site is a hub and the departmental site templates are associated sites.
 This creates a coherent and consistent experience for the new hire across the corporate and departmental new hire sites.
+[Learn more about hubs](https://support.microsoft.com/office/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f).

 3.	**Departmental onboarding sites:** A place for new hires to visit to learn more about the department they are joining, its people, culture, and priorities.
 The new employee onboarding hub includes two departmental template sites, one for an engineering department and one for a sale department.
 Consider associating departmental onboarding sites with existing department portals if you have them.

 ### Get started - Sign into your Microsoft 365 account

+> [!NOTE]
-Note: You need to be a site owner to customize and share the NEO sites.
+> You need to be a site owner to customize and share the NEO sites.
 Work with your SharePoint administrator if you don’t already have access.

 1. Open your web browser and navigate to [office.com](office.com) or your organization’s sign-in location
 2. Sign in with your username and password
 3. Navigate to the location of the site using the URL supplied by your tenant administrator, or select SharePoint from the Microsoft 365 home page, and then select the site